-We’d expect the noise-cancelling to be even better that before, simply because that’s the direction things are moving and the increased competition will push Sony to stretch and stay ahead.
+While there's nothing in the manual about this, we’d expect the noise-cancelling to be even better that before, simply because that’s the direction things are moving and the increased competition will push Sony to stretch and stay ahead.
 We might find that one of the focus points is the noise-cancelling of the microphones used to pick up your voice during calls, making you sound clearer to the person on the other end.

 The Apple AirPods Pro in-ears also introduced some new noise-cancelling tech when they launched last year.
-The microphones on the outside partnered with microphones on the inside to analyse and assist in the cancellation of any noise that makes it through the physical barrier of the headphones.
+The microphones on the outside partner with microphones on the inside to analyse and assist in the cancellation of any noise that makes it through the physical barrier of the headphones.
 They also listen to how your music is behaving within your ears.

 The AirPods Pros analyse and adjust to this information at a rate of 200 times per second.
 While we’re not necessarily expecting Sony to go quite this far, this kind of real-time analysis and adjustment seems to be the way the industry is going and is likely to appear in some form in the WH-1000XM4 headphones.